sholladay/pogo/README.md

 #### response.code(statusCode)

 Sets the response [status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
 When possible, it is better to use a more specific method instead, such as [`response.created()`](#responsecreatedurl) or [`response.redirect()`](#responseredirecturl).

+Returns the response so other methods can be chained.

 *Tip: Use Deno's [`status`](https://deno.land/std/http/http_status.ts) constants to define the status code.*